Appeals and Petitions

 I need an Activity (or Wellness, or Both Activity/Wellness) course.
 I run (or swim/work out at a local gym/teach karate, etc.).
 Can I use that to fulfill the requirement?

 No. You cannot use any Physical Activity or Wellness experiences taken outside of a credit-bearing college course to fulfill General Education requirements.
 For example, you cannot use classes taken at health clubs or fitness facilities or self-directed fitness activities such as running, swimming, dance, or weightlifting.
-Basic training in one of the armed forces also cannot be used to fulfill Physical Activity or Wellness requirements.

 My advisor said this General Education requirement was fulfilled, but my degree audit says I still need the requirement.
 I think I was misadvised.
 Can I appeal this?